fommil/fpmortals/manuscript/complete.md

 It gets even better.
 We can run the `Const` handler in production to gather what we want to `stop`, and then provide an **optimised** implementation of `act` that can make use of handler-specific batched calls.

-The code to do this is rather involved, so we will return to it in the chapter on Advanced Monads.
+The silent hero of this story is `Applicative`. `Const` lets us show off what is possible.
+If we need to change our program to require a `Monad`, we can no longer use `Const` and must write full mocks to be able to assert on what is called under certain inputs.
+The *Rule of Least Power* demands that we use `Applicative` instead of `Monad` wherever we can.

 ## Collections